levinyie/Machine-Learning-Repository/README.md

 Utilities

 The goal is to understand which of these factors has the most significant impact on expenditures, which plays a major role when it comes to expenditure and debt which is relevant to credit score.
+One significant factor of Credit Score is the income to debt ratio, meaning the income that's dedicated to debt payments.
+However, debt can be a factor of larger loans or credit lines from higher income, strategic debt such as investments, and higher spending.
+Majority of debt is due to expenditures and the data is available with multiple features, therefore a model to predict the importance of these features is extremely relevant.

 Project Structure
 The project is organized into the following sections: